realstorypro/good-ui/README.md

 <div class="computer only wide column"></div>
 ```

-### Custom Elements
+### Adding Elements
-Don't forget you can add your own elements.
-All you have to do is customize ui.yml
+You can add your own elements by customizing ui.yml.

 ```yaml
 hero:
   tag: div